By Steve Jacobs

 Some people like the level of personal freedom an HSA allows when it comes to their health spending.
 Others prefer their employer to just take care of it.
 It’s entirely personal.
 According to Scaturro, the important thing to know is, “Number 1, what’s covered; number 2, what are you financially responsible for; and last, what options you have when it comes to 1 and 2.”

 Dental and vision plans are typically high use.
 If this describes your situation, then the cost of paying out of pocket far outweighs the cost of adding these plans.
-The average cost per month for a dental plan is $30.
-If you self-insure and schedule the recommended number of visits to the dentist, your out-of-pocket costs may be about $400 a year just for maintenance.
-Tack on unexpected expenses, where your costs could be upward of $1,000, and it all makes sense.
+As Scaturro notes, a 37-year-old male in Texas who's a nonsmoker would pay an average cost of $30 per month for a dental plan.
+By self-insuring and scheduing the recommended number of visits to the dentist, his out-of-pocket costs may be about $400 a year just for maintenance.
+Tack on unexpected expenses, where costs could be upward of $1,000, and it all makes sense.

-It’s the same with vision: Roughly $23 a month comes out to less than $300 a year, as opposed to $1,000 or more for glasses and eye care without insurance.
+It’s the same with vision, he says.
+Using the same 37-year-old Texan, roughly $23 a month comes out to less than $300 a year, as opposed to $1,000 or more for glasses and eye care without insurance.

 If you have kids, signing up for these plans is an easy decision.
 Again, according to Scaturro, “The amount of people on your plan is going to increase the probability that you will need to use the insurance.”